ctu-mrs/mrs_uav_trajectory_generation/README.md

 | the 1st segment unconstrained     | the 1st segment subsectioned      |
 | ![](.fig/initial_condition_1.jpg) | ![](.fig/initial_condition_2.jpg) |

-### Dynamics constraints
+### Dynamic constraints

-The dynamics constrints are automatically obtained from the [ControlManager](https://github.com/ctu-mrs/mrs_uav_managers) (`/uav*/control_manager/current_constraints`).
+The dynamic constraints are automatically obtained from the [ControlManager](https://github.com/ctu-mrs/mrs_uav_managers) (`/uav*/control_manager/current_constraints`).
 Beware, this method does not distinguish between horizontal and vertical constraints, as it is with the rest of the MRS UAV system.
 Therefore, only the **horizontal** constraints values are pull out of [ControlManager](https://github.com/ctu-mrs/mrs_uav_managers).
-For arbitrarilly structured paths set the horizontal and vertical constraints equal in the [ConstraintManager](https://github.com/ctu-mrs/mrs_uav_managers).
+For arbitrarily structured paths set the horizontal and vertical constraints equal in the [ConstraintManager](https://github.com/ctu-mrs/mrs_uav_managers).

-The input service/topic allows to override the maximum velocity and acceleration constraint.
+The input service/topic allows to override the maximum velocity and acceleration constraints.
-If overriden, the smaller values (between the user-overriden and the supplied by the [ControlManager](https://github.com/ctu-mrs/mrs_uav_managers).) will be used.
+If overriden, the smaller values (between the user-overriden and the supplied by the [ControlManager](https://github.com/ctu-mrs/mrs_uav_managers)) will be used.

 ## Dependencies